 Please note that once legislators have filed their bills, the legislative session moves quickly.
 So, the earlier that you contact a member of the Legislation Committee, a BOG member, the LSBA’s Executive Director or the Legislation Committee staff liaison, the better your chances will be that your bill will be considered by the committee.

 What do you need from me if I have a bill of interest?

 We will need the bill number, the bill position that you are advocating and the reason(s) for your position.
 Preferably, any supporting documents should be limited to one or two pages.

 strongly guide the Legislation Committee and the BOG.
 So, while a bill may be a good or bad bill for any number of reasons, it may not be one which fits within the strict guidelines that the LSBA must follow.
 Please review the LSBA By-Laws

 and the House of Delegates' policies.

 .
-State your position by addressing the listed criteria because that is what the Legislation Committee and the BOG will be doing for each bill position.
+State your position by addressing the listed criteria because that is exactly what the Legislation Committee and the BOG will be doing for each bill position.

 If you have any questions, please contact the Legislation Committee staff liaison, Richard P. Lemmler, Jr.